Join LTSA’s BC Property Connect pilot

 Customer Engagement and Experience

-Customer feedback is critical for helping LTSA to maintain accountability, to learn how LTSA can improve and to inform business priorities.
+LTSA uses customer feedback to identify enhancements that will improve customers’ experience.
 In addition to workshops and post-transaction feedback, the organization uses comprehensive results from the Customer Relationship Health Survey to identify ongoing enhancements to our customers’ experience.
-Using ongoing feedback from customers, LTSA introduced iterative changes that address the unique needs of different customer segments, improving the efficiency, accuracy and security of LTSA products and services.
+Using ongoing feedback from customers, LTSA introduced iterative changes that address the unique needs of different customer segments and improve the efficiency, accuracy and security of LTSA products and services.

 Vault Records Program